 Bodrum Travel Guide

-The popular holiday resort of Bodrum, called Halicarnassus in ancient times, is the South Aegean's most attractive resort, described by Homer as the 'Land of Eternal Blue'.
-The hillside is covered in painted villas adorned with bougainvillea, narrow streets wind their way down to the sea, and the peaceful setting of its twin harbours offer shelter for yachts.
+Often described as the 'Land of Eternal Blue' in homage to its stunning coastline, the popular holiday resort of Bodrum was known as Halicarnassus in ancient times, and is the South Aegean's most attractive resort.
+The hillside is dotted with painted villas adorned with bougainvillea, and features narrow streets that wind their way down to the sea.
+The peaceful setting of its twin harbours provides shelter for yachts and adds to the charm of the town.

-Bodrum is a mustering point for local boats offering tailor-made daytrips to nearby islands or the pristine beaches and seaside restaurants along the magnificent coastline.
-From its position between the two harbours, the 15th century crusader Castle of St Peter dominates every part of the town, now home to the fascinating Museum of Underwater Archaeology.
-The other Bodrum holiday attraction is the Mausoleum of Halicarnassus, the crumbling remains of one of the Seven Wonders of the Ancient World.
+Bodrum serves as a departure point for local boats offering tailor-made day trips to nearby islands, as well as to the pristine beaches and seaside restaurants along the magnificent coastline.
+Dominating the town from its position between the two harbours is the 15th-century Crusader Castle of St. Peter, which now houses the Museum of Underwater Archaeology.
+Another major attraction is the Mausoleum of Halicarnassus, the crumbling remains of one of the Seven Wonders of the Ancient World.

-As Turkey's leading seaside holiday destination, Bodrum is packed with foreign visitors in summer.
-Yet it remains unspoilt and retains its charming Turkish character, perfecting the balance between authenticity and tourist comforts.
-Here, exotic bazaars, the wailing cry of the muezzin, and ancient history seamlessly blend with popular water sports, sunbathing, and a nightlife that is notorious throughout Turkey.
+As Turkey's leading seaside holiday destination, Bodrum attracts a large number of foreign visitors during the summer.
+However, it has managed to retain its Turkish charm, balancing authenticity with tourist comforts.
+In Bodrum, travellers will find the vibrancy of exotic bazaars, the call of the muezzin and a rich history blending seamlessly with popular water sports, sunbathing and a nightlife scene renowned throughout Turkey.

 Shopping

-Like everywhere in Turkey, shopping on a Bodrum holiday is quite an adventure.
-Dozens of shops line the busy narrow streets from the bus station down to the marina.
-Touts and vendors offer a variety of local goods, from carpets, leatherware, and kilims to fake designer clothing, and gold and silver jewellery.
+Shopping in Bodrum is a delightful adventure.
+Numerous shops line the narrow streets that stretch from the bus station down to the marina, where vendors offer a wide range of local goods, from carpets, leatherware and kilims to gold and silver jewellery, and even counterfeit designer clothing.
+Shoppers should look out for Turkish meerschaum pipes and onyx items as well.

-Look out for Turkish meerscewhaum pipes and onyx.
-There is an extensive colourful craft market in operation on Tuesdays, and a fruit and vegetable market on Fridays.
-Bargaining is expected and it is customary to haggle down to about half the asking price.
-In Bodrum, some shops stay open late at night, some even all night.
+An extensive and colourful craft market operates on Tuesdays, while the fruit and vegetable market takes place on Fridays.
+Bargaining is a common practice here, and it is customary to haggle down to about half the asking price.
+Some shops in Bodrum stay open late into the evening, with a few even remaining open all night, making it a lively place for evening shopping.

 Restaurants

-Warm, sultry evenings in Bodrum are best spent dining on fresh seafood or local specialities in one of the numerous restaurants.
-There are plenty of familiar cuisines, such as Italian, Thai, Chinese, Mexican, and European.
+Warm, sultry evenings in Bodrum are best spent dining on fresh seafood or local specialties at one of the many restaurants.
+In addition to familiar cuisines such as Italian, Thai, Chinese and Mexican, Bodrum is known for its diverse range of eateries.

 Nightlife